 Why?
-Many benefits from your current position could be tied to specific dates and time frames, he says.
+Many benefits from your current position could be tied to specific dates and time frames.
 Gathering the right information before you leave can help you strategically time your exit and set yourself up for greater success.
 Follow these steps before you resign:

 - Decide if you’d prefer to quit now or wait until you have an offer in hand.
 This is a highly individual decision that requires you to factor in how unhappy you are in your current position and whether you’re able to live off your savings for a while.
 If you’re in a traditional industry, such as sales, it might be better to find a new opportunity while you’re employed.
 But if you’re in high-tech, biotech, private equity, or a similar industry, there may be less risk in taking some time off.

 - Check your employment contract and noncompete agreement.Have a labor attorney review any legal documents you signed when you were hired to evaluate their terms and enforceability.
 Some contracts may require you to pay back relocation money, education grants, or bonuses if you don’t stay for a certain period of time.
 Others include “golden handcuffs” that mean you will lose unvested options, restricted stock, deferred compensation, and other benefits upon resignation.
 Still others may require waiting for a specified length of time before taking a job with a competitor.